tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 To solve this problem, we will make use of the so-called `slugify()` function provided by Django.

 ### Update the Category Table with a Slug Field
 To make readable URLs, we need to include a [slug](https://prettylinks.com/2018/03/url-slugs/) field in the `Category` model.
-First, we need to import the function `slugify` from Django that will replace whitespace with hyphens, circumnavigating the percent encoded problem.
+First, we need to import the function `slugify` from Django that will replace whitespace with hyphens, circumnavigating the percent-encoded problem.
 For example, `"how do i create a slug in django"` turns into `"how-do-i-create-a-slug-in-django"`.

 W> ### Unsafe URLs
 W> While you can use spaces in URLs, it is considered to be unsafe to use them.
 Check out the [Internet Engineering Task Force Memo on URLs](http://www.ietf.org/rfc/rfc1738.txt) to read more.